 Serving Ideas

-You can add this flavorful chipotle copycat recipe to a burrito, burrito bowl, on a taco, as a filling for enchiladas, with a bowl of chili, fajitas, and more!
+Add it to a burrito, burrito bowl, taco, or use it as a filling for enchiladas.
+It’s also great alongside a bowl of chili, with fajitas, or served with grilled veggies.

-Serve with Chipotle Copycats: Chipotle Black Beans, Chipotle Roasted Chili Corn Salsa, Tomatillo Green Chili Salsa, and the Chipotle fajita veggies found in my recipe card for Vegan Tostadas.
+Serve with Chipotle Copycats: Chipotle Black Beans, Chipotle Roasted Chili Corn Salsa, and Tomatillo Green Chili Salsa.

 Substitutions & Additions

 Long-Grain White Rice: You can use brown basmati rice but the water-to-rice ratio will change so be sure to read the package instructions.
-White basmati rice and jasmine should work as well but the water-to-rice ratio might need to be altered.
+Regular white jasmine rice will work as well.

 Bay Leaves: If you don't enjoy the flavor of bay leaves, they can be left out.